-Figure 4-4 shows the overflight notification area for Santa Maria Public Airport.
-The overflight notification area includes all areas covered by the Airport's Safety Zones as well as flight corridors based on the flight tracks used to model the noise contours shown in Figure 7-1.
-Adjustments were made based on recent changes to departure procedures at the Airport.
-General corridors centered on the traffic pattern flight tracks were created to account for normal dispersion in aircraft operations.
-The generalized flight corridors extend to the outer boundary of the Airport's conical surface.
-Areas outside the generalized corridors but within the Part 77 conical surface represent overflight notification areas.
+Figure 4-4 shows the overflight notification area for Santa Barbara Municipal Airport.
+The overflight notification area is based on the current Airport Influence Area.
+Adjustments were made to the outer boundaries based on the safety zones and flight tracks used to model the noise contours.
+Outside this area but within the Part 77 conical surface ae areas that represent overflight notification areas.
 Developers of certain land use actions in this area may be required to obtain documentation acknowledging notification of overflight as described in Policy 3.5.3 on page 3-36.